pveierland/mongoexec/README.md

 #!/usr/bin/mongoexec --quiet
 ```

 The `--quiet` represents an optional argument which will be passed to the `mongo` executable.
-Arguments to the script can be passed on the command line, and will be available as the `args` array within the script.
-Remember that strings must be appropriately quoted.
+Positional arguments to the script can be passed on the command line, and will be available as the `args` array within the script.
+Keyword arguments to the script can also be passed on the command line and will be available as the given variable name within the script.
+Values will fall back to be parsed as strings, such that unquoted values can be used on the command line.

 ```
-$ ./example.js 42 "\"Hello, World\!\""
+$ ./example.js 42 hi "Hello, World!" mykey=myvalue
-[ 42, "Hello, World!" ]
+[ 42, "hi", "Hello, World!" ]
+"myvalue"
 ```

 NB: Remember to make the script executable using `chmod +x example.js`.